-By default, logs are dumped in your root directory every hour in a file using the naming format YYYY-mm-ddThh:mm:ss-<server id> (but you are able to change the frequency and path).
-There are four log files created each hour.
-Fastly has four different log-server aggregation points.
-Each will send logs to you and none of the four files will contain duplicate entries.
+By default, logs are dumped in your root directory every hour in a file using the naming format YYYY-mm-ddThh:mm:ss-<server_id> (but you are able to change the frequency and path).
+Fastly has several different log-server aggregation points.
+Each will send logs to you and none of the files will contain duplicate entries.

-NOTE: If your syslog traffic exceeds your normal service traffic, please contact sales@fastly.com (mailto:sales@fastly.com).
+ONOTE: If your syslog traffic exceeds your normal service traffic, please contact sales@fastly.com (mailto:sales@fastly.com).